Packer may be installed in the following ways:

 packer installed by

 default.
-The following error indicates indicates there is a name conflict.
+The following error indicates that there is a name conflict.

 $ packer /usr/share/cracklib/pw_dict.pwd: Permission denied /usr/share/cracklib/pw_dict: Permission denied